 A few more of my favorite from Viera Wetlands.
 TOnight I have a shot of a Sandhill Crane that was in the middle of what I can only assume must have been some kind of courtship dance.
 There was a lot of hopping around and different poses.
 The other shot […]

-Sandhill Crane Chicks
+Baby Sandhill Crane in Flowers

 Sandhill Cranes